 DOWNLOAD YOUR FREE PRINTABLE DAILY PLANNER SHEET: a gift for you!

-If you’d like to get started on daily planning or step up your planning game, I created a free printable daily planner sheet for you that you can use.
+PS if you’d like to get started on daily planning or step up your planning game, I created a free printable daily planner sheet for you that you can use.
 You can find it here.
-I also have an upcoming class on beginner planning basics.
-If you’d like to be the first to know when that launches, shoot me a quick email at email@example.com
+You can also find all of my printable planners in my shop HERE.

 Hi, I’m Kelly!
 I’m a mother of four children - three boys, one toddler girl - and our family lives on the beautiful east coast of Canada.
 I’m a past elementary teacher, turned stay at home, work at home mom eight years ago after I had my second child.
 I’ve found that the busier I’ve become and as my children age, that it’s become even more important to figure out what is most important to me and us as a family.
 Living a simpler lifestyle has helped us in so many ways in our home life - from better routines to faster tidying up times.
 It has been through my children that I have been inspired to learn how to effectively manage my time and to simplify in all areas of my home and life.
 I enjoy helping busy moms simplify home life by teaching flexible planning methods and skills.
 Enjoyed this blog and think it would be helpful to others?
 I'd love if you shared it.
 Thank you!